Heroin Dependency & Addiction Treatment

 With the knowledge that the physical imbalance of the brain’s endorphin-receptor system is the driving factor of opioid dependency, the ANR treatment method resolves heroin addiction at a neurobiological level.
 The treatment available at the ANR Clinic has become the new standard of care for opioid dependency and addiction.

 The ANR Advantage

 ANR rebalances the endorphin-receptor system in the brain and promises patients freedom from heroin addiction.
-Recovery from heroin or a heroin cure is possible without constantly fearing relapse.
-Each patient’s endorphin-receptor balance is reviewed and treated on an individual basis, making the ANR method an effective method for heroin addiction over outdated practices like “rapid detox.”
+Recovery from heroin or a heroin addiction cure is possible without constantly fearing relapse.
+Each patient’s endorphin-receptor balance is reviewed and treated on an individual basis, making the ANR method an effective method for heroin addiction over outdated practices like Rapid Detox.

 Over 24,000 patients and counting have been successfully treated using ANR internationally.
 By bringing ANR to the United States, Dr. Waismann is on a mission to end the current opioid crisis our country is facing.
 Post-treatment results for patients have been overwhelmingly positive, and research continues to support the use of Accelerated Neuro-Regulation as being the most advanced, scientifically-backed treatment available for heroin addiction and withdrawal syndrome.

 Symptoms of heroin withdrawal can be severe and vary on a case-by-case basis.
-Some factors that may affect heroin withdrawal include the duration of use, how much was taken each time, and how the drug was used.
+Some factors that may affect heroin withdrawal include the duration of use, size of dosage, and how the drug was taken.
 An individual with a history of mental illness or prior opioid withdrawal may have a more intense experience.